Ratimon/uniswap-calldata-optimization-monorepo/README.md

 ## Quickstart

-1. Copy `.env` into `.env.<network>.local` and modidy as required.
+1. Copy `.env` into `.env.<network>.local` and modify as required.
 For example, this is a file (`.env.optimism.local`)(https://github.com/Ratimon/uniswap-calldata-optimization-monorepo/.env.optimism.local) for optimism network:

 > **Note**💡